vbarbarosh/workflows/refresh-retry/README.md

       refresh interval is 30 minutes.
 In this scenario, the next `refresh_at` should be updated to the nearest 30-minute interval after the process completes, ignoring the 1-hour timeout delay.
-3. When the refresh process fails.
+3. When the refresh process fails
     - In this case, the next `refresh_at` should be calculated using `refresh_attempt_no` and the planned `refresh_at`, with preference given depending on the retry policy (i.e., whether it is necessary to keep the